CorrelAid/hugo-website/content/en/correlaidx/muenster.md

 >}}
 I am currently studying Information Systems at the WWU Münster and work as an RPA developer.
 In my studies, I already dealt with applied data science in sustainability research and am now trying to continue this, among other things, through my involvement here at CorrelAid.
 When I found out that there was no CorrelAid chapter in Münster yet, I decided to take things into my own hands and bring CorrelAid to Münster.
 I am excited to see where this journey will take us!
 {{< /person >}}

-{{< person
-    name="Jost"
-    subline="CorrelAidX Münster"
-    img=""
-    data-email="muenster@correlaid.org"
-    data-to="Münster (CorrelAidX Münster)"
-    link-color="ca-red-text"
-    x="1"
->}}
-I did my Bachelor's degree in IT Systems Engineering at the Hasso Plattner Institute in Potsdam.
-During my studies, I worked a lot on scalable machine learning pipelines.
-Now I work in Münster as an embedded developer, but I don't want to leave the world of data science completely.
-That's why I joined the CorrelAid chapter in Münster.
-I am always fascinated by how publicly available data can be used to gain knowledge or make decisions.
-Data is everywhere, you just have to find it!
-{{< /person >}}